 North Dakota State University celebrates Homecoming to connect with traditions of the past and strengthen connections for the future.
 Encourage your student to participate in these great events!

-10:00 a.m.
-President Dean L. Bresciani’s State of the University Address, Festival Concert Hall: Live streaming video of the event will begin at 9:55 a.m. at www.ndsu.edu/president/speeches
+10 a.m.
+President State of the University Address, Festival Concert Hall. *Live streaming video of the event will begin at 9:55 a.m. at www.ndsu.edu/president/speeches

 11:30 a.m.
-Athletics Hall of Fame Luncheon, Sanford Health Athletic Complex (SHAC)
+Athletic Hall of Fame luncheon, Sanford Health Athletic Complex

 8:00 a.m. - 1:00 p.m.
 Tailgating for the Homecoming football game, Fargodome.
 All fans are welcome to tailgate.

 1 p.m.
-Kickoff: NDSU Bison vs. Missouri State, Fargodome
+Kickoff: NDSU Bison vs. Delaware, Fargodome

 To see a full listing of events or get more information about Homecoming, please visit the website at